Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 Mikovits says Fauci has profited from patents bearing his name that were derived from research done at NIAID.
 While the details of her claims are hard to pin down, The Associated Press did report in 2005 that scientists at the National Institutes of Health "have collected millions of dollars in royalties for experimental treatments without having to tell patients testing the treatments that the researchers' had a financial connection."

 Fauci and his deputy, Clifford Lane, were among those who received royalty payments from patents at NIH.
-Fauci later told The BMJ, a peer-reviewed medical journal, that as a government employee he was required by law to put his name on the payment.
+Fauci later told The BMJ, a peer-reviewed medical journal, that as a government employee he was required by law to put his name on the patent.

 According to BMJ, Fauci "said that he felt it was inappropriate to receive payment and donated the entire amount to charity."